caroso1222/ast-viewer/README.md

 ## Contributing

 This is an Angular CLI project.
-Run `ng serve` and visit `localhost:4200`.
+Install dependencies, run `ng serve` and visit `localhost:4200`.
 The project uses the [monaco editor](https://github.com/Microsoft/monaco-editor) to render the code editor.